 The interior, from the cantilevered, plush reception area to main dining room and taco bar, to the outdoor garden is a clean, modern design yet comfortable and welcoming.

 We enjoyed service from a single dedicated server, supplemented by a team tending to drinks, running food or clearing and re-setting our table.
 We chose the tasting menu but lusted after the taco menu too.
 The taco bar was…just…over…there.
-So close but so far away but leaving something for a future visit perhaps.
+So close but so far away but leaving something for a future visit.

 Once seated we enjoyed drinks.
 A tamarind margarita for me and mezcal negronis for my friends.
 While sipping them we examined our menu and had yet another choice to make.
 Maiz or Mar?
 Each menu offered seven courses with maiz focused on vegetables and mar seafood.
 Two chose Mar and one of us chose Maiz.